restic/restic/CONTRIBUTING.md

 On Windows, please set the environment variable `RESTIC_DEBUG_STACKTRACE_SIGINT` to `true` and press `Ctrl-C` to create a stacktrace.

+If you think restic uses too much memory or a too large cache directory, then please include the output of `restic stats --mode debug`.

 Development Environment
 =======================